Sports Journalism MAStudy level: Postgraduate

 The course aims to produce capable, critical, analytical, reflective and creative journalism professionals with specialist knowledge, familiar with the contemporary journalistic context and proficient in cross-media and cross-platform skills and techniques (especially print, broadcast and digital).

-The educational aims for the course are in line with the university's mission statement:
+The educational aims of the course are in line with the university's mission statement:

 - to obtain a systematic knowledge of the forms, practices, institutions, issues, technologies and artefacts/texts within the field of sports journalism